kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   follow their existing lifecycle.
 - Feature gate toggled off → API server rejects new `EndpointSelector` objects;
   existing `Service`-backed `EndpointSlices` remain current.
+- kube-controller-manager gate enabled while kube-apiserver does not serve `EndpointSelector` → Service-owned EndpointSlices continue to reflect Pod readiness; the EndpointSelector path remains unavailable and retries without blocking Service workers.
+- Feature gate toggled off for an explicit EndpointSelector consumer → its EndpointSlices remain but stop updating; the test verifies the documented stale-endpoint behavior and recovery after re-enablement.
+- A user-managed EndpointSelector collides with a Service projection name → the object is unchanged, the Service receives a collision Event, and Service EndpointSlices remain current.
 - Feature gate toggled off then on → controllers resume reconciliation; drifted `EndpointSlices` return to sync without manual intervention.